Meet the team

 Jenny Aston, FRCGP (Hon) Queen’s Nurse, ALPN, PG dip, BSc (hons), IP, Dip asthma, Dip A&E, Cert Diabetes, RCNT, RN, RCGP, ILS instructor.

-Jenny has been running group clinics regularly for over three years, and has helped her practice to adopt this way of working as part of routine practice across several care pathways.
-She also leads on the development of group clinics within her PCN.
+Jenny has been running group clinics regularly for over six years, and has helped her practice to adopt this way of working as part of routine practice across several care pathways.
+She also lead on the development of group clinics within her PCN.
 Jenny joined ELC in 2022 as an Expert Mentor, and has supported teams through intensive support since joining.
 Jenny delivers ELC’s Advanced Clinician and Simulation Training modules.

 Kelly Austin